-To help you prepare for conversations with your Ameriprise financial advisor and your tax professional, here are answers to six key questions about the taxable aspects of retirement income.
+To help you prepare for conversations with us and your tax professional, here are answers to six key questions about the taxable aspects of retirement income.

-During the time between when you stop working and when you begin taking required minimum distributions (RMDs) at age 72, you could consider two opportunities with your financial advisor:
+During the time between when you stop working and when you begin taking required minimum distributions (RMDs), you could consider two opportunities with us:

-- Standard deduction shelter.
-If you’re able to cover expenses with savings or other cash accounts, consider taking advantage of the standard deduction ($12,950 single; $25,900 married filing jointly in 2022).
-Depending on your other income, you could use the standard deduction to shelter up to $12,950/$25,900 withdrawn from a taxable account such as a 401(k) or IRA every year without paying federal income tax on that money.
+- Standard deduction.
+If you’re able to cover expenses with savings or other cash accounts, consider taking advantage of the standard deduction ($13,850 single; $27,700 married filing jointly in 2023).
+Depending on your other income, you could withdraw up to the amount of the standard deduction from a taxable account such as a 401(k) or IRA every year without paying federal income tax on that money.
 Income above the standard deduction amount starts being taxed at the 10% rate.

 - 0% long-term capital gains tax rate.
 While your income is lower before RMDs begin, you may be eligible to realize gains at the 0% long-term capital gains rate.
-Taxable income limits applicable to the 0% long-term capital gains rate begin at $41,675 for those filing as single and $83,350 for those who are married filing jointly in 2022.
+The 0% long-term capital gains rate applies for taxpayers with taxable income up to $44,625 for those filing as single and $89,250 for those who are married filing jointly in 2023.
 The calculation includes other income and net realized long-term capital gain in determining what qualifies for the reduced rate.

 Your modified adjusted gross income — known as MAGI, which for these purposes is generally your adjusted gross income plus tax-exempt interest — is a big part of determining your premiums for Medicare.
 This includes Part B premiums for medical insurance and Part D premiums for prescription drug coverage.